 The Bonds will be dated the date of issuance thereof and will mature on December 1 of the years and in the amounts shown on the inside cover page of this Official Statement.
 The Bonds bear interest from their dated date, at the rates set forth on the inside cover page of this Official Statement, computed upon the basis of a 360-day year of twelve 30-day months and payable on June 1, 2012 and semiannually thereafter on each June 1 and December 1.
 The Bonds are issuable only as fully registered bonds in denominations of \$5,000 or any integral multiple of \$5,000 under a global book-entry only system operated by The Depository Trust Company, New York, New York ("DTC").
 Individual purchases of the Bonds may be made only in book-entry form through the facilities of DTC.
-Purchasers will not receive certificates representing their interest in the Bonds are payable by The Bank of New York Mellon Trust Company, N.A., Chicago, Illinois, as the initial Bond Registrar and Paying Agent (the "Bond Registrar").
+Purchasers will not receive certificates representing their interest in the Bonds purchased.
+See "APPENDIX F-BOOK-ENTRY SYSTEM."
+Principal of and interest on the Bonds are payable by The Bank of New York Mellon Trust Company, N.A., Chicago, Illinois, as the initial Bond Registrar and Paying Agent (the "Bond Registrar").